tramyardg/UnitTestViaJava/README.md

 #### Answer > 4

 ## Parameterize Constructor
 If you are creating an object in a constructor, often the easiest way to replace it is to _externalize its creation_, create the object outside the class, and make clients pass it into the constructor as a parameter.
-Here is an example.
+Here are some example.

+### Mail checker example
 We start with this:
 ```java
 public class MailChecker {